aren-cllc/CylinderAddons/README.md

 want to install from source, so you can use new effects.

 ### For Cydia users
-We have set up a reposotory that you can import with Cydia.
+We have set up a repository that you can import with Cydia.
 1. Visit https://red-chair.club/cydia/index.html.
 2. Click the link.
 This will open Cydia and add our repository.
 3. Search for CylinderAddons and install it.